ultimape/Britomartis/README.md

 >
 > [Its important that if you take part in shaming, you also come in with a mindset that they are just misguided.
 Shaming should include advice](https://twitter.com/ultimape/status/641284447988543488)

 The beauty of twitter as a community platform is slowly being drowned out by social spam and automated junk.
 We need to create a way to [nudge](https://en.wikipedia.org/wiki/Nudge_theory) people into behaving like good twitter citizens.
 We need an incentive to stop people from polluting our commons with robotic megaphones running around like misbehaved screaming children.
-I see it as only way to avoid [The Hecker's Veto](https://en.wikipedia.org/wiki/Heckler%27s_veto) while also prevent stepping on freedom of speech.
+I see it as only way to avoid [The Hecker's Veto](https://en.wikipedia.org/wiki/Heckler%27s_veto) while also preserving freedom of speech.

 > [Tragedy of the commons is a hard game to fix.
 Nash equilibrium normally require outside nudges to reach global optima.](https://twitter.com/ultimape/status/564449317201911808)